One dish which I would like people to remember me for – this Bhuna Chicken! No kidding!

 Bhuna literally translates into roasted but let that term not mislead you.
-Theres so much more to this than plain simple roasting.
+There’s so much more to this than plain simple roasting.
 The recipe involves cooking the chicken in mustard oil with lots of onions and spices.
-Elbow grease and patience are the key to this simple yet delicious dish.
+Elbow grease and patience is key to this simple yet delicious dish.
 Do not get overwhelmed by the seemingly long list of ingredients; once you have everything on hand, its literally adding things one after the other.

-Adding an extra dollop of ghee makes it a bit indulgent for that weekend lunch.
+Add an extra dollop of ghee and indulge in this special bhuna chicken for your weekend lunch.
 If you like your curries potent and flavourful and you are a chicken fan then this recipe is for you.
-An absolute must try, even if I say so myself.
+An absolute must-try, even if I say so myself.

 - Chicken (preferably boneless thigh portion or a combination of thighs and drumsticks)- 600 gm